Yamanaka-Lab-TUAT/BayesTexOpt/README.md

 3. K. Koenuma, A. Yamanaka, I. Watanabe and T. Kuwabara, "Estimation of texture-dependent stress－strain curve and r-value of aluminum alloy sheet using deep learning", Materials Transactions, Vol. 61 (2020), pp. 2276-2283 <a href="https://doi.org/10.2320/matertrans.P-M2020853">https://doi.org/10.2320/matertrans.P-M2020853</a>.

 ## Requirements
-- Anaconda enviroment is required.
+- Anaconda3
-- Install some python libraries required for the BayesTexOpt by executing the following batch file.
+- Some python libraries required for the BayesTexOpt can be installed by executing the batch file:
 ```bat
 tf_env
 ```